-Meah was surrendered because the owner realized that having a puppy and a baby at the same time was to much and gave her no time to spend with the puppy.
+FUN, FUN, FUN!!
+That's what this pint sized pup just loves..
 Meah is a active, friendly, fun-loving pup who would do great with an active family.
 She would do best with a fenced yard as she loves to run.
 She also loves her toys.
 Meah would do great as an agility dog.
 She is doing well with leash training and housebreaking.
-Meah is about 6 months old and 20 lbs.
+Meah is about 8 months old and 23 lbs.

 Please stop by an upcoming Meet & Greet to find out if Meah is the right pup for you!
 (Local adoptions preferred — Philadelphia and tri-state area [South Jersey and northern Delaware] only.)